suyinwb/World_Weather_Analysis/README.md

 Compare results for all analysis from before student scores cleaning and after student scores cleaning.

 #### 7. Acknowledging Limitations
 * The free account only allows 60 calls/minute and 1,000,000 calls/month.
-Therefore in order to not constantly get blocked from making API call, I had to slow down the script by making the for loop wait.
+Therefore in order to not constantly get blocked from making API call, I had to slow down the script by making the for loop wait for 1 minute between each API call using time functiom.
+See the code snippet below.
 ```
-time.sleep()
+time.sleep(60)
 ```
-to wait for 1 minute between each API call.

 #### 8. Making the Call:
 The "Proper" Conclusion is indicated below on [Summary](#summary)